Ayush-1211/Pong-Game/README.md

 # PONG Game

-The game can be played by a single player.
+The game can be played by a single player only.

 It will keep track of your score and the speed of the ball will increase as the game progresses.